Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/FAQ.md

 Technically, yes.
 This is only possible with Route Intent which is in public preview.
 It's scale limits, multi-regional deployment and integration with Azure PAAS services are still under review.
 Deployment is at user discretion without SLA from Microsoft.

 Consider using two Hub and Spoke networks, each with a BGP-capable NVA and tunnel the traffic through the two appliances's in each hub.
-This is the option has the most complexity, but comes with the most flexibility and scale.
+This is option has the most complexity, but comes with the most flexibility and scale.

 ### Q: Can I encrypt traffic over Global Reach?